vippsas/vipps-report-api/api-guide/settlement.md

 The exact details of the settlement process (e.g., the delay before the money is received) is subject to the agreement between the merchant and Vipps MobilePay.
-Please see [Common topics: Settlements](https://developer.vippsmobilepay.com/docs/settlements) for more details about settlements in general.
+Please see [Common topics: Settlements](https://developer.vippsmobilepay.com/docs/settlements) for more general details about settlements.

 ### Ledger transactions and balances